faizantwb/COVID-19-EN/data/nlu.md

 - I don't understand you

 ## intent:get_contact_details
-- I'd like to get to know you better
+- I'd like to get to know you better?
+- What's your name?
+- Can we be friends?
+- What do they call you?

+## intent:covid_explain_pandemic
+- What's a pandemic?
+- What's the difference between a pandemic and an epidemic?
+- What's the difference between a epidemic and an pandemic?
+- Why is Coronavirus called a pandemic?
+- When does a disease become a pandemic?

 ## intent:ask_for_stats
 - How many people have the coronavirus
 - Give me some statistics
 - How many people are infected

-## intent:get_feedback
-- I'm done
-- We're done
-- That's great, thanks
-- I have all I need

 ## intent:affirm
 - yes